BEFORE YOU CALL

 While we would be happy to come out and address whatever AC problem you are having, we want you to be informed about some of the simple problems that may not require an HVAC technician to fix.
 Plus, we don’t want you to have to spend money when you don’t have to.
-Because handling a simple air conditioning fix on your own will save you time and money, we have created this checklist of potential problems you can look for when you first notice that your air conditioner is not turning on.
+Because handling a simple air conditioning fix on your own will save you time and money, we have created this checklist of potential problems you can look for when your AC will not turn on.

 Broken Air Conditioner Checklist

 These are the steps to run through first when your air conditioning unit doesn’t turn on.
 Some of these items are simple and can be done by yourself in a matter of minutes.

 Check your air filter.
 Has it been awhile since you’ve replaced it?
 A very dirty filter could be what’s leaving you to believe your AC is broken.